 When testing for malignant mesothelioma, physicians will normally use chest x-rays and a chest CT, along with a biopsy in order to remove fluids and tissues in the lungs to check for asbestos fibers.
 Blood tests are also administered and a thorough medical background and work history are reviewed, including times you’ve been exposed to asbestos, will be completed.

-Per the American Cancer Society (ACS), when a chest x-ray is performed, physicians look for unusual fluid buildup in the lungs as well as any calcium deposits and changes in the shape of the lungs.
-This is the first indication that the patient may have this cancer, but other tests must be conducted before a final diagnosis is made.
+According to the American Cancer Society (ACS), when a chest x-ray is performed, physicians look for unusual fluid buildup in the lungs as well as any calcium deposits and changes in the shape of the lungs.
+This is would be the first indication that the patient may have mesothelioma.
+Other tests must follow before a final diagnosis is made.

-When performing a CT scan, physicians are able to gather a more in-depth look at the lungs via cross-sectional images.
-This will allow them to pinpoint and determine the exact location of the cancer.
+When performing a CT scan, physicians gather a more in-depth look at the lungs via cross-sectional images.
+This also allows them to pinpoint and determine the exact location of the cancer.

 Biopsies are performed by inserting a long needle into the chest and directly into the tumorous area.
-Physicians are then able to withdraw a sample of the tumorous cells and analyze more thoroughly.
+Physicians then withdraw a sample of the tumorous cells and analyze more thoroughly.
 If asbestos fibers are found, a diagnosis of mesothelioma usually follows.

-Unfortunately, there is no cure for malignant mesothelioma, and it is also one of the most difficult forms of cancer to treat.
+There’s no cure for malignant mesothelioma, and it’s also one of the most difficult forms of cancer to treat.
 If mesothelioma has moved into a malignant stage, the disease is so advanced that in most cases, it’s impossible to remove.

 If the patient does not qualify for surgery, a combination of mesothelioma treatments can be used, such as chemotherapy and radiation.
 This works by reducing the symptoms and helping the victim live a better life with less pain.